-For the most up-to-date information about Providers, visit tuftshealthplan.com and use the Find a Doctor, Hospital or Pharmacy tool, or call our Member Services Team at 888-257-1985, Monday through Friday, from 8 a.m. to 5 p.m., excluding holidays.
+For the most up-to-date information about Providers, visit tuftshealthplan.com and use the Find a Doctor or Hospital tool, or call our Member Services Team at 888-257-1985, Monday through Friday, from 8 a.m. to 5 p.m., excluding holidays.